Barack Obama Grabs Lunch With Billionaire Warren Buffett At Omaha Country Club

 Buffett, who Forbes recently named No. 15 on a list of the “World’s Most Powerful People,” is estimated to be worth nearly $80 billion.
 He has served as CEO of diversified holdings company Berkshire Hathaway since 1970.
 In 2006 he “unexpectedly announced” that he would give away the bulk of his fortune to charity, with the largest sum — approximately $40 billion — going to the Bill and Melinda Gates Foundation, according to Reuters.

-Buffett has been an outspoken supporter of the Affordable Care Act (ACA), the landmark bill that Obama pushed, despite some opponents of the legislation mistakenly suggesting that Buffett called for it’s repeal.
+Buffett has been an outspoken supporter of the Affordable Care Act (ACA), the landmark bill that Obama pushed, despite some opponents of the legislation mistakenly suggesting that Buffett called for its repeal.

 “I support it,” MSNBC quoted Buffett as saying of the ACA in 2013 after rumors that he opposed the bill began circulating on conservative websites.
 “It relates to providing medical care for all Americans.
 That’s something I’ve thought should be done for a long, long time.”

-Tax reform is another issue on which Barack Obama and Warren Buffett have often seen eye-to-eye.
+Tax reform is another issue on which Barack Obama and Warren Buffett have often seen eye to eye.
 Buffett has repeatedly called for increased taxes on wealthy people like himself, and Obama included the so-called “Buffett rule” in budget proposals during his presidency.

-“First pitched by the White House in 2011, the Buffett Rule (or “Fair Share Tax”) would require people making $1 million or more a year to pay at least 30% of their income, after charitable contributions, in federal taxes,” CNN reported in 2015 when Obama tried to push the proposal through with his final budget plan, which was for the year 2016.
+“First pitched by the White House in 2011, the Buffett Rule (or ‘Fair Share Tax’) would require people making $1 million or more a year to pay at least 30% of their income, after charitable contributions, in federal taxes,” CNN reported in 2015 when Obama tried to push the proposal through with his final budget plan, which was for the year 2016.

 Private meeting with Buffett talking “charity.”
 Why not just call?
 What is he hiding from the CIA?#ObamaGate